flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Additional Information^^
     Also see [Unwanted behavior - UTF8](#unwanted-behavior---utf8)

-??? failure "Ailerons Not Working When Using the Keyboard"
-    ### Ailerons Not Working When Using the Keyboard

-    !!! tip ""
-        *Affected versions: Stable, Development*

-        **Note:** This is reported on our [Autopilot / Fly-By-Wire Page](../feature-guides/autopilot-fbw.md) and duplicated here for visibility.

-    ^^Description^^

-    The aircraft's ailerons can't be controlled with keyboard or button inputs.
-Therefore the aircraft can't be rolled for left or right turns.

-    ^^Root Cause^^

-    There is currently an issue with the associated events and there is **currently no way to solve it**.
-We highly recommend using a controller with an axis assigned to use the plane.

-    ^^Possible Solution or Workaround^^

-    - A possible workaround is by using a tool like FSUIPC.
-Assign the correct events to the keys you want to use.
-The events that work are (mind the 's' behind aileron):
-        - AILERONS_LEFT
-        - AILERONS_RIGHT

 ??? failure "Nose Wheel Steering Locked (NW STRG DISC)"
     ### Nose Wheel Steering Locked (NW STRG DISC)